Mannus Riedesel: Personal

 He was literate and well-traveled, but nevertheless a subject of the Counts of Sayn-Wittgenstein.
-The argument has been made that he was descended from a line of the Riedesel zu Josbach, a once knightly family in Hesse and Westfalen, collateral branch of a large Riedesel family.
+The argument has been made that he was descended from a line of the Riedesel zu Josbach, a once knightly family in Hesse and Westfalen, a collateral branch of a large Riedesel family.

 More recently, a relationship to the ruling family of Sayn-Wittgenstein through his mother's side has been hypothesized.
 It is presumed his mother, Gerthrut Riedesel née Dickel is a granddaughter of Count Georg of Sayn-Wittgenstein (1524-1588), a Canon in Köln and Trier, through his illegitimate daughter Margareta (d.
 1603), who married Johannes Dickel, himself a secretary, advisor and lawyer of her uncle, Louis I, Count of Sayn-Wittgenstein.
 This kind of ancestry would be consistent with his seemingly high status and literacy.

 Riedesel used a variety of figures, but favored grapes and grapevines as symbols of fertility.
 Both human- and gargoyle-like faces adorn various structures.
 They are carved in the wood, as were inscriptions.
 The name of Mannus Riedesel appears on some, but not all, of his surviving buildings and in a variety of spellings.
 Today, the inscriptions and other ornamentation are brightly painted.